Ballard School Nurse

 News From the BHS Nurse

-School-based health centers located in many of our schools also offer flu shots to any SPS students, even if student does not have insurance.
-Refer to the list of schools with school based health centers.
+Our BTHC School-based health center located in Ballard HS offers flu shots to any SPS students, even if student does not have insurance.

 The Secret Benefits of Reading | Ever read a fiction book and become so involved the time just gets away?
 The outside world recedes within the pages of the book and the story becomes your world?
 When you read a book, you become emotionally involved with the characters.